google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 With HTTP/1, developers bundle resources to reduce the number of HTTP requests required to render a page.
-However, bundling can reduce the efficiency of the browser's cache. if resources for each page are combined into a single bundle, each page gets its own bundle, and the browser can't identify shared resources.
+However, bundling can reduce the efficiency of the browser's cache.
+If resources for each page are combined into a single bundle, each page gets its own bundle, and the browser can't identify shared resources.